 - On top of the basic pill reminder functionality, you may want the app to include other helpful health and wellness features.

-- The best apps should have multifunctional purposes to best suit your lifestyle and health needs.
+- The best apps should have multifunctional purposes to suit your lifestyle and health needs.

 Here are seven apps that we think meet these criteria.